AdobeDocs/experience-manager-64.en/help/assets/smart-tags-training-guidelines.md

 discoiquuid: a5aab094-8b2d-4a23-890f-be6f9e5137bd
 ---

-# Smart Content Service Training Guidelines{#smart-content-service-training-guidelines}
+# Smart Content Service Training Guidelines {#smart-content-service-training-guidelines}

 To be able to effectively tag your brand images, the Smart Content Service requires that the training images conform to certain guidelines.